Distinguished Adjunct Professor of Law

 Co-Director, Post-Conviction Innocence Clinic

 Adele Bernhard became a public defender with The Legal Aid Society in the South Bronx in 1977.
 That work led to a stint directing a federally funded grant project organized to improve the quality of services provided by private attorneys assigned to criminal cases, to an appointment on the Appellate Division’s Indigent Defense Organization Oversight Committee, and a faculty position at Pace Law School running a criminal defense clinic.

-Currently, Adele directs the Post-Conviction Innocence Clinic at New York Law School.
-Along with her students, she represents a small number of clients who have convincing claims of innocence that cannot be established with DNA evidence alone.
+Currently, Professor Berhard is the co-director of the Post-Conviction Innocence Clinic (PCIC) at New York Law School.
+With her co-director, Gaynor Cunningham, and PCIC students, she represents a small number of clients who have convincing claims of innocence that cannot be established with DNA evidence alone.

 Early in 2019, the clinic protected a non-English speaking client’s right to appeal and won a new trial for a client who had been imprisoned more than 20 years based on new evidence.
-Professor Bernhard and clinic students also succeeded in overturning the 1976 murder conviction of Keith Bush, who has been represented by the clinic for 13 years.
+Also in 2019, Professor Bernhard and clinic students succeeded in overturning the 1976 murder conviction of Keith Bush, who has been represented by the clinic for 13 years.

 Under Professor Bernhard’s leadership, the clinic, in partnership with the Suffolk County District Attorney’s Office’s Conviction Integrity Bureau, was awarded a federal partnership grant in October 2019.
 The $275,000 two-year grant supports continued efforts to identify and investigate wrongful conviction claims